MGRich/AbsoluteVel/README.md

 # AbsoluteVel
-Mod that shows Player1's X and Y Absolute Velocity.
+Sonic Mania Decomp Mod that shows Player1's X and Y Absolute Velocity.

-## REQUIRES GameAPI TO BE SYMLINKED ##
+### REQUIRES GameAPI TO BE SYMLINKED! ###